c-layer/contracts/README.md

 # Compliance Layer SmartContracts

-Compliance Layer (C-Layer) monorepo.
+Welcome to the C-Layer Ethereum monorepo.

 ## Purpose

+Provide an administrable layer over the ethereum blockchain protocol.

-Provide a blockchain layer with a compliance protocol supporting regulated asset classes and services.
+One of the foremost use case is the support of regulated asset classes and financial services.